blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 - Internet Connection: Ensure the VM is connected to the internet through a secure and private network.
 Avoid using public Wi-Fi networks to minimize the risk of exposure.

 - VPN Usage: To hide your IP address and further protect your privacy, use a reliable and trustworthy VPN (Virtual Private Network).
 Choose a VPN service that doesn't keep logs and provides strong encryption.
-Create the VPN account using public services or anonymous payment methods to avoid any potential association with your real identity.
+Create a VPN account using public services or anonymous payment methods to avoid any potential association with your real identity.

 - Browser and Online Activity: Use a separate browser within the VM for your fake identity.
 Configure the browser for enhanced privacy by disabling cookies, using incognito mode, and utilizing browser extensions that block tracking.